What to Do in Estes Park

 Nick Molle is an award-winning film maker and creator of Channel 8 It's your source for local news, flavored with famous documentaries (several on Rocky Mountain National Park) .
 Check it out!

-It's a dedicated group passionate about art.
-Besides live music, theatre, poetry slams, concerts, festivals and art exhibits year round, the Estes Arts District sponsors First Friday Art Groove.
+Enjoy Estes Park’s art district, managed by a dedicated group passionate about art.
+In addition to year round live music, theatre, poetry slams, concerts, festivals and art exhibits, the Estes Arts District sponsors First Friday Art Groove.
 It's a delightful local evening art walk on the first Friday of each month.
 In the summer, more than 14 galleries and art businesses are featured.
 It’s a wonderful celebration of all things artistic, plus an opportunity to meet many of our community artists, up close and personal.
 Check out estesartsdistrict.org to discover all the exciting events the District has to offer!

-Estes Park provides info to overflowing at VisitEstesPark.com It is the place to find the most up-to-date tips on what to do and where to go while exploring Estes.
-We welcome guests from all over the world at the Estes Park Visitor Center located at the junction of Highways 34 and 36.
-A cadre of devoted locals volunteer their time to answer your questions about directions, best hikes, unforgettable sites, best bites, shuttle stops and pretty much everything Estes...
+Discover all things Estes Park at VisitEstesPark.com.
+This website is the place to find the most up-to-date tips on what to do and where to go while exploring Estes Park.
+Estes Park Visitor Center welcomes visitors from all over the world.
+The visitor center is located at the junction of Highways 34 and 36.